 For example, in British Columbia, notice of termination is required after three months, so an employer who decides to terminate an employee at the end of a six-month probationary period will still have to give notice or payment in lieu in accordance with British Columbia employment standards.

 Termination during or at the end of the probationary period must comply with employment legislation.
 It's important to sit down with the new hire to explain the details of your probationary period and to discuss performance expectations.
+It is also important to document the probationary period in writing so that there is a clear record that the employee is subject to a probationary period.

 In most jurisdictions, the employment standards also allow for no notice of termination for fixed-term contracts where the employee has been hired for a specific term or task of 12 months or less.